 Once the top inch of soil is dry, this is usually a good indicator that your plant will appreciate some more water.
 Crisping leaves can be a sign your plant is overly dry.

 Many enthusiasts chose to use rainwater or a distilled variety for their Calathea, but room temperature tap water is fine too.
-It's best, though, to leave it overnight before using it to reduce the potential for fluoride toxicity.
-This is particularly true for built-up city water systems.

 Temperature and Humidity